Angle Icon

 3. Design a workflow that flows

 For your CDI program to succeed, you need processes that complement rather than complicate your clinical workflow.
+Map your documentation journey from start to finish and identify where improvements can slide in naturally.

 Another solution is to use templates to jumpstart the documentation process in a snap.
-These standardized templates contain a clear structure to give you a quick headstart and save you the trouble of preparing everything from scratch.
+These standardized templates contain a clear structure to give you a quick head start and save you the trouble of preparing everything from scratch.

 You can also create a clear, non-disruptive process to raise queries for clarification.
 This process should respect the clinician's time and cognitive energy.